KhronosGroup/SPIRV-Cross/README.md

 ### Formatting

-SPIRV-Cross uses clang-format to automatically format code.
+SPIRV-Cross uses `clang-format` to automatically format code.
-Please use clang-format with the style sheet found in `.clang-format` to automatically format code before submitting a pull request.
+Please use `clang-format` with the style sheet found in `.clang-format` to automatically format code before submitting a pull request.

+To make things easy, the `format_all.sh` script can be used to format all source files in the library.
+In this directory, run the following from the command line:

+	./format_all.sh

 ## ABI concerns